MicrosoftDocs/fabric-docs/docs/get-started/known-issues/known-issue-458-unable-add-lookup-activity-office-activity.md

 ---
-title: Known issue - Not able to add Lookup activity output to Body of Office 365 activity
+title: Known issue - not able to add Lookup activity output to body object of Office 365.
-description: A known issue is posted where Not able to add Lookup activity output to Body of Office 365 activity
+description: A known issue is posted where a user isn't able to add Lookup activity output to the body object of Office 365.
 author: mihart
 ms.author: anirmale
 ms.topic: troubleshooting
-ms.date: 07/20/2023
+ms.date: 07/26/2023
 ms.custom: known-issue-458
 ---

-# Known issue - Not able to add Lookup activity output to Body of Office 365 activity
+# Known issue - not able to add Lookup activity output to body object of Office 365

-Currently there's a bug while adding output of Lookup activity as a dynamic content to the body of Office 365 activity, the Office 365 activity hangs indefinitely.
+Currently there's a bug when the user tries to add the output of a Lookup activity as a dynamic content to the body object of Office 365.
+Office 365 activity hangs indefinitely.

 **Status:** Open